Matt Lauer

-Matthew Todd Lauer (/laʊər/; born December 30, 1957) is an American former television news personality, best known for his work with NBC News.
-After serving as a local news personality in New York City on WNBC, his first national exposure was as the news anchor for The Today Show from 1994 to 1997.
-In 1997, he was moved from the news desk to the host's chair, and served as the co-host of NBC's Today show from 1997 to 2017.
-He was also a frequent contributor for the evening news magazine Dateline NBC.
+Matthew Todd Lauer (/laʊər/; born December 30, 1957) is an American television news personality, best known for his work with NBC News.
+After serving as a local news personality in New York City on WNBC, his first national exposure was as the news anchor for NBC's Today from 1994 to 1997.
+In 1997, Lauer was moved from the news desk to the host's chair and was co-anchor of Today from 1997 to 2017.
+He was also a frequent contributor to the evening news magazine Dateline NBC.
 With NBC, Lauer hosted the annual Macy's Thanksgiving Day Parade and co-hosted the opening ceremonies of several Olympic Games.

-Following allegations of inappropriate sexual behavior, Lauer's contract was terminated by NBC in November 2017 after the network reported receiving "a detailed complaint from a colleague about inappropriate sexual behavior in the workplace" and added that the network had "reason to believe this may not have been an isolated incident".
+In November 2017, Lauer's contract was terminated by NBC after NBC reported receiving "a detailed complaint from a colleague about inappropriate sexual behavior in the workplace" and added that NBC had "reason to believe this may not have been an isolated incident."

 Early life

-Lauer was born in New York City, the son of Marilyn Lauer, a boutique owner, and Jay Robert Lauer, a bicycle-company executive.
+Lauer was born in New York City, the son of Marilyn Lauer, a boutique owner, and Jay Robert Lauer, a bicycle company executive.

 Lauer's father was of Romanian Jewish ancestry, as seen on the Today Show's Finding Our Roots.
 Lauer said, "My dad was Jewish.
 My mom is not.
 So I was not raised anything.
 I do feel a desire now to find something spiritual.
 Getting married and wanting to have kids has something to do with that."

 Education and early career

 Lauer earned his undergraduate degree from Ohio University at age 39 in 1997; he had studied at the school's Scripps College of Communication, School of Media Arts and Studies.
-He had previously dropped out of the same institution in the spring of 1979 to begin his television career, after he was hired as a producer of the noon newscast for WOWK-TV in Huntington, West Virginia.
-By 1980, he had become an on-air reporter for the station's 6 p.m. and 11 p.m. newscasts.
+Lauer had dropped out of the same institution in the spring of 1979 to begin his television career, after he was hired as a producer of the noon newscast for WOWK-TV in Huntington, West Virginia.
+By 1980, Lauer had become an on-air reporter for the station's 6 p.m. and 11 p.m. newscasts.